CodeMommy/WebPHP/README.md

 LuckyPHP is a light, fast, free and open source PHP framework under [Apache License](LICENSE).
 It helps you to build a website easily.

-You can use Composer to update the vendor.
-Take it easy if do not know about Composer.
-It still work best without Composer.
-We normally provide the base vendor.
-Just download it.

 Visit the [Project Homepage](http://www.LuckyPHP.com/) to get more information or QA on the forum.

 ## Download & Documentation